HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Investigating Eos Energy Enterprises (EOSE) For Possible Securities Fraud in Light of Analyst Questions About Company's Customers, Encourages EOSE Investors to Contact Its Attorneys Now

 SAN FRANCISCO, Jan.
-14, 2021 /PRNewswire/ --Hagens Berman urges Eos Energy Enterprises, Inc. (NASDAQ: EOSE) investors to submit their losses now.
+15, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Eos Energy Enterprises, Inc. ( EOSE) investors to submit their losses now.
 The firm is investigating a potential securities fraud.

 844-916-0895